pampatzoglou/articles/db.md

 ## Authentication

 Authentication is what happens after someone knocks on your door (port).
-What is required is for them to proove that they are who they claim to be in an acceptable format.
-There are two main types of methods to do this but always remember that no matter which approach you select what you want is to have is a safe central place where these are controlled.
-If you choose to do a bit of mix a match, make sure that you have clear separation of method with a clear understanding of why.
+What is required is for them to prove that they are who they claim to be in an acceptable format.
+There are two main types of methods to do this but always remember that no matter which approach you select what you want is to have a safe central place where these are controlled.
+If you choose to do a bit of mix a match, make sure that you have a clear separation of methods with a clear understanding of why.
 The worse thing you can do here is to leverage multiple ways to authenticate on the same resources because you will lose track.
 Also to avoid suprises make sure that your authentication methods will work for production requirements and developers.
-Personally I recommend using service authentication between "stuff" that are offered by your cloud provider and your cluster's workloads and credentials between your engineering teams, your applications and the databases.
+Personally I recommend using service authentication between "stuff" that are offered by your cloud provider and your cluster's workloads and credentials between your engineering teams, your applications, and the databases.

-### authentication through roles
+### Authentication through roles

 Authentication through roles means that you either trust some services metadata or their serviceAccount to allow them to do a particular action.

-### authentication through credential
+### Authentication through credential

-Authentication though credentials means that the service or user can actually produce a username/password combination that allows you to connect.
-A bit of a heads up here is that its safer to use files as source of credentials for any application instead of using environmental variables for the simple reason that if someone runs `ps env` they will read the entire environment of the container and thus the credentials used.
-Also consider that dynamic credentials are far better than static ones.
-Using dynamic credentials means that there are no credentials to be saved in the code or reused though .env that might be shared between team members.
+Authentication through credentials means that the service or user can produce a username/password combination that allows you to connect.
+A bit of a heads-up here is that it's safer to use files as a source of credentials for any application instead of using environmental variables for the simple reason that if someone runs `ps env` they will read the entire environment of the container and thus the credentials used.
+Also, consider that dynamic credentials are far better than static ones.
+Using dynamic credentials means that there are no credentials to be saved in the code or reused through .env that might be shared between team members.

 > Do not try and bend the spoon, that's impossible.
-Instead try to realise the truth, there is no spoon.
+Instead, try to realize the truth, there is no spoon.

-Now let's get dirty, in reality your application should have two procceses, one that handles the schema through migrations and a second for normal operation.
+Now let's get dirty, in reality, your application should have two processes, one that handles the schema through migrations and a second for normal operation.
 This means that you will have some secrets in the cluster that will look like this:

 ```yaml
 ---